Back to Accounting & Tax

 Step 4: Confirm submission.
 Once the bank processes the transfer, MOHRE receives confirmation through the WPS data channel.
 That closes the payroll cycle for the month.

-What are the WPS penalties for non-compliance?
+What are the WPS penalties for non compliance?

 Suspension of services.
 If salaries stay unpaid beyond the allowed period, MOHRE suspends the company file.
-That means no new visas, no changes to existing work permits, and no new labour transactions.
+That means no new visas, no changes to current work permits, and no new labour transactions.
 The company cannot hire, transfer employees, or cancel visas until it resolves the issue.

 Why most UAE businesses outsource payroll to their accountant